 Q: Ok, ok.
 If I partner up with some students for a project, do I have to partner up with them for the other projects?

-A: No. The only restriction is: no mixed 4376/5314 groups.
-If somebody does not pull their weight, you don't have to work with them again.
+A: No. If somebody does not pull their weight, you don't have to work with them again.
 If working with somebody stresses you out, you don't have to work with them again.